eyeson-team/api/content/api-reference/index.md

 ```

 Using the guest token received from the room creation, any number of guest
 users can be created.
-This provides the opportunity to offer a quick join
+This provides an option for you to offer a "quick join"
 method to a meeting.

-A guest user has only access to a running meeting session.
-As soon a meeting
+A guest user only has access to a running meeting session.
+Once a meeting
-has ended, the guest user can no longer join any future meeting on this room.
+ends, the guest user cannot join any future meetings in this room.

 ```
 POST /guests/:guest_token # Create a guest user for a meeting.